CSA-OCP-GER/aad-identity-for-developers/challenge-1-oidc-idtoken-webapp.md

 ![alt-text](images/simple-webapp-auth-flow.png)

-Same as in challenge 0, we forward our user to the `/oauth2/v2.0/authorize` path and have him or her sign-in.
+Same as in [challenge 0](challenge-0-oidc-idtoken.md), we forward our user to the `/oauth2/v2.0/authorize` path and have him or her sign-in.
 When the `id_token` is received via the callback to the web application, a session cookie is created that contains the `id_token`.
-Each additional call sends the cookie to the server so that the server can validate the `id_token` and check if it is still ok.
+Each additional call sends the cookie to the server so that the server can validate the `id_token` and check if it is still valid.

-Each ASP.NET Core controller uses the [Authorize](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/simple?view=aspnetcore-2.2) attribute to indicate that the controller's methods can only be invoked by an authenticated user.
+Each ASP.NET Core controller uses the [`Authorize`](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/simple?view=aspnetcore-2.2) attribute to indicate that the controller's methods can only be invoked by an authenticated user.

 In the previous [challenge](challenge-0-oidc-idtoken.md) a token echo server was used to receive the `id_token` from Azure AD.
 In our ASP.NET Core website, a special route `/signin-oidc` is created to handle the post back/call back from Azure AD containing the `id_token`.
 We have to use this route as the reply url when we create the Azure AD application for the demo ASP.NET Core MVC application.
 The demo is listening on port 5002.